dargmuesli/PowerShell-Lib/PowerShell-Lib/Docs/New-DockerMachine.md

 ```

 ## DESCRIPTION
-The "New-DockerMachine" cmdlet checks if the "docker-machine" command is available.
-If that's the case it removes any existing Docker Machine with the desired name and creates a new VirtualBox with the same name.
+The "New-DockerMachine" cmdlet removes any existing Docker Machine with the desired name and creates a new VirtualBox with the same name.

 ## EXAMPLES